 Redgrave Research Forensic Services has taken on the case of Jasper County John Doe (NamUs #UP11379), an unidentified victim of serial killer Larry Eyler.
 Working with Andy and Diana Boersma of the Jasper County Coroner’s Office, we are preparing to perform forensic genetic genealogy in an attempt to discover his identity.
 Forensic genetic genealogy intern Bryan Worters will be co-leading the case alongside Anthony Redgrave.
-Because of the possibility that the victim was LGBTQ+, the case is being considered within the scope of the Trans Doe Task Force/LAMMP (LGBTQ+ Accountability for Missing and Murdered Persons), and an all LGBTQ+ and informed ally genealogy team is being assigned to the case.
+Because Eyler often targeted men within the gay community, the case is being considered within the scope of the Trans Doe Task Force/LAMMP (LGBTQ+ Accountability for Missing and Murdered Persons), and an all LGBTQ+ and informed ally genealogy team is being assigned to the case.

 On the morning of October 15th, 1983, an individual who was setting and checking fox traps on private property near the town of Rensselaer in Jasper County, Indiana came across what he believed to be human remains.
 He immediately contacted the Jasper County Sheriff’s police, with responding officer Paul Ricker being the first on the scene.

 Ricker and his colleagues observed partial skeletal remains strewn about the property, with many of the pieces fragmented.
 After the bone fragments were gathered, they were sent to Jasper County’s (then) coroner, Dr. Stephen Spicer.
 In collaboration with Dr. John Pless of the Indiana University Medical Center in Indianapolis, the two would deduce much from the sum of thirty bone fragments recovered.